The time over Christmas and New Year is particularly difficult for those suffering with mental illness. 17 year-old Emma describes her experience:

 Paul Flitcroft, Director of Fundraising and Marketing

 Fundraising is a great way to support better mental health and have a good time.
 Whether it’s running a marathon, taking on a challenge or doing a sponsored activity, there's a whole array of inspiring activities.
 In this video Charlie and Philippa relate their amazing adventures cycling around China - all to support people affected by mental illness.
+Read more about their incredible journey.

 Your donations and the money you raise through fundraising is the vital link to helping those in need.
 One of the key ways we like to feed back to you how your contribution makes a difference is through supporter communications.
 Below is a list of our recent updates.